wendyverdonk93/docs/content/integrations/plugins/odoo/manual.md

 ---
-title : "MultiSafepay Magento 2 installation & configuration manual"
+title : "MultiSafepay Odoo installation & configuration manual"
-meta_title: "Magento 2 plugin manual - MultiSafepay Documentation Center"
+meta_title: "Odoo plugin manual - MultiSafepay Documentation Center"
 meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
 You can also find support pages for Payment Methods, Tools and General Questions as well as the contact details of our Support and Integration Teams."
 aliases:
-    - /support-tab/magento2/manual
+    - /support-tab/odoo/manual
 ---

 ### 1. Requirements